svn2github/akismet/trunk/readme.txt

 * Reduced amount of bandwidth used by the URL Preview feature.
 * Improved the admin UI when the API key is manually pre-defined for the site.
 * Removed a workaround for WordPress installations older than 3.3 that will improve Akismet's compatibility with other plugins.
+* The number of spam blocked that is displayed on the WordPress dashboard will now be more accurate and updated more frequently.

 = 3.3.2 =
 *Release Date - 10 May 2017*